MoonJuhan/mj-apify-actor/README.md

 This template is a production ready boilerplate for developing an [Actor](https://apify.com/actors) with `PlaywrightCrawler`.
 Use this to bootstrap your projects using the most up-to-date code.

 > We decided to split Apify SDK into two libraries, Crawlee and Apify SDK v3.
 Crawlee will retain all the crawling and scraping-related tools and will always strive to be the best [web scraping](https://apify.com/web-scraping) library for its community.
-At the same time, Apify SDK will continue to exist, but keep only the Apify-specific features related to building actors on the Apify platform.
+At the same time, Apify SDK will continue to exist, but keep only the Apify-specific features related to building Actors on the Apify platform.
 Read the upgrading guide to learn about the changes.
->

 ## Resources